π₯οΈ CLI Reference

 # β¦then reference molds by name

-fimod s -i messy.csv -m @cleanup # default registry
+fimod s -i messy.csv -m @cleanup # searches all registries in priority order

-fimod s -i messy.csv -m @my/cleanup # named registry
+fimod s -i messy.csv -m @my/cleanup # explicit registry

 Authentication β tokens are resolved automatically, or overridden per-registry: